 src/USER-H5MD: filenames -> commands

 Dozens of pair, fix, bond, angle, dihedral, improper, and kspace styles which are optimized for Intel CPUs and KNLs (Knights Landing).
 All of them have an “intel” in their style name.
-The Speed intel doc page gives details of what hardware and compilers are required on your system, and how to build and use this package.
+The USER-INTEL package page gives details of what hardware and compilers are required on your system, and how to build and use this package.
 Its styles can be invoked at run time via the “-sf intel” or “-suffix intel” command-line switches.
 Also see the KOKKOS, OPT, and USER-OMP packages, which have styles optimized for CPUs and KNLs.